HarshKapadia2/networking/tls.md

 	<img src="files/img/tls/tls-13-server-hello.png" loading="lazy" />
 </p>

--   `C -> S` Client sends a Finished message and then encrypted and authenticated communication starts.
+-   `C -> S` Client sends a Finished message and then the handshake is complete, with the [generation of two sets of symmetric keys](#need-for-two-sets-of-keys) from the Diffie-Hellman master secret.
+Encrypted and authenticated communication can now start.

 ### Overview